Study Design

 1. Anthropometry: height, weight, mid-arm circumference, calf circumference, head circumference*, waist circumference*

-4. Timed up and go test**
+4. Timed up and go test**,3: A test for quantifying functional mobility for frail elderly persons

-*New in Wave 2 **Wave 1 only
+*New in Wave 2**Wave 1 only

 We have obtained brain images from a subsample of LASI-DAD respondents, using magnetic resonance imaging (MRI).

 Structural and functional images can be compared with the other areas of our study, including genetics, cognitive and behavioral testing, and blood biomarkers.
-Such analysis offers an opportunity to study how structural and functional data aligns with behavioral and cognitive deficits.
+Such analysis offers an opportunity to study how structural and functional MRI aligns with behavioral and cognitive deficits.

 Neuroimaging Partner Institutions

-Medical College Kolkata Institute of Neurosciences, Kolkata (INK)
+Medical College KolkataInstitute of Neurosciences, Kolkata (INK)

 • Dr. Soumik Das